angrobertsh/sffoodtrucks/README.md

 )
 ```

-The batch then makes many entries through strong params to create a better-suited database for out purposes.
+The batch then makes many entries through strong params, `seed_params`, made available through Rails `permit` and `require` methods to create a better-suited database for out purposes.
 It returns an array of trues and falses based on which entries succeded and which did not and their reasons for failing.

 ```ruby
   def seed